What happens to your waste and recycling

 Recycling (red-lidded bin)

 After we empty you red-lidded bin we take the material to our local waste transfer station at Lower House Farm, Dordon.
-Here it is stored for a short time until there is enough quantity to transport it to a Materials Recovery Facility (MRF) in Birmingham.
+Here it is stored for a short time until there is enough quantity to transport it to a Materials Recovery Facility (MRF).
 Your mixed recycling needs to be separated by type at the MRF before it can be re-processed and recycled.

 At the MRF the material is sorted using an array of conveyor belts, optical sorters and magnets.
 There is a useful video on you tube showing a similar MRF in Mansfield.
 At the end of the sorting process each material is sent onto re-processors for recycling.
 The end destination of each material can vary depending on market demand.